It's Your Thing: Overview

 After scoring one popular hit with the label, with the song "This Old Heart of Mine (Is Weak for You)", the Isleys felt typecast in the role as a second-tier act while well-established Detroit acts like The Temptations, The Miracles, and the Four Tops got more promotion from the label Motown.

-The brothers' decision to leave Motown came after a successful British tour, where they had a bigger fan base than in America.
+The brothers' decision to leave Motown came after their successful tour of the UK, where they had a bigger fan base than in the United States.
 A re-release of "This Old Heart" had reached number three on the UK Singles Chart.
 Similar success came with two more singles from their Motown catalog that were hits well after their Motown departure.

 Berry Gordy allowed the brothers to leave the label, and the Isleys reactivated their own label, T-Neck Records, which they had originally started a few years prior to their Motown signing.
-For Buddah Records, the Isleys recorded "It's Your Thing" which Ronald wrote upon arriving home after taking his daughter Tawana to school.
-The lead singer said that he thought of the melody and some of the lyrics in his head.
-His older brothers O'Kelly and Rudolph helped compose more lyrics.
+For Buddah Records, the Isleys recorded "It's Your Thing", which Ronald wrote upon arriving home after taking his daughter Tawana to school.
+The lead singer said that he conceived the melody and some of the lyrics in his head.
+His older brothers O'Kelly and Rudolph helped compose additional lyrics.